Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

-Conversely, the position of the closest Lee-Yang zero can be inferred from the high-order behavior of the Taylor coefficients~\cite{Giordano:2019slo}.
-The determination of the leading Lee-Yang zero from the Taylor coefficients however involves an extrapolation to large orders of the Taylor expansion, which is technically challenging.
+Conversely, the position of the closest Lee-Yang zero can be inferred from the high-order behavior of the Taylor coefficients.
+In fact, at a fixed lattice spacing, as long as one uses a discretization where the partition function is an entire function of $\mu$, knowing the position of the leading Lee-Yang zero is completely equivalent to knowing the asymptotically high-order behavior of the Taylor coefficients of the pressure.
+This was shown in~\cite{Giordano:2019slo}, where explicit formulas are given for the conversion~\footnote{We note here that when converting the high order Taylor coefficients to the distance of the closest Lee-Yang zero, i.e. the radius of convergence, one must not use the ratio estimator, since that estimator is guaranteed to not converge in any finite volume.
+This was also proved in~\cite{Giordano:2019slo}.
+Unfortunately, the use of the ratio estimator is nevertheless far spread in the literature}.
+The determination of the leading Lee-Yang zero from the Taylor coefficients however involves an extrapolation to high orders of the Taylor expansion, which is technically challenging.
 It turns out that a direct determination of the Lee-Yang zeros using reweighting techniques is instead more straightforward.
-One might wonder how this is possible: if it is so difficult to estimate reliably the large-order Taylor coefficients in order to determine the radius of convergence, determining the latter directly seems hopeless.
+One might wonder how this is possible: if it is so difficult to estimate reliably the high-order Taylor coefficients in order to determine the radius of convergence, determining the latter directly seems hopeless.
 The answer is that the large (above 100\%) errors on the high-order coefficients are strongly correlated, and cancel out in the particular combinations that give the leading Lee-Yang zero, and therefore the radius of convergence.
-This surprising conclusion was discussed in Ref.~\cite{Giordano:2019slo}, and demonstrated explicitly in a numerical study of unrooted staggered fermions on a small lattice.
-This suggests that it is more efficient to calculate the radius of convergence first at a finite lattice spacing, where the strong correlations between the Taylor coefficients are present, than taking the continuum limit of the coefficients first, and calculating the radius of convergence of the continuum expansion, in which case part of the correlations is lost.
+This surprising conclusion was discussed in Ref.~\cite{Giordano:2019slo} and demonstrated explicitly in a numerical study of unrooted staggered fermions on a small lattice.
+This suggests that it is more efficient to calculate the radius of convergence first at a finite lattice spacing, where the strong correlations between the Taylor coefficients are present, than taking the continuum limit of the coefficients first and calculating the radius of convergence of the continuum expansion, in which case part of the correlations is lost.